Marval-Global/OpenProjectPlugin/README.md

 ## MSM-MarvalProjects integration

-The endpoint URL (normally https://graph.openproject.com/marvalIntegration.cfm) can be modified if required.
+The endpoint URL can be modified if required.

 ## Installation

+Installation of Open Projects:

+- Follow the instructions of the Open Projects Installation: https://www.openproject.org/docs/installation-and-operations/installation/ (We recommend using the docker installation)
+- Create a custom attribute, tap on your profile in the top right -> administration -> projects -> + project attribute in the top right -> appriopiately name it, section : project attributes, tick required for all projects and default value 0

 Once the plugin has been installed you will need to configure the following settings within the plugin page:

-+ *Endpoint URL (Optional)* : The URL of the Marval Projects Endpoint.
-Normally not required, defaults to https://graph.openproject.com/marvalIntegration.cfm
-+ *Marval Projects API Key* : Your API key in Marval Projects.
-+ *Marval Projects Workspace Name* : Your workspace name in Marval Projects.
-This is used to generate your link to open the project from Marval.
-+ *Marval API Key* : Your Marval API Key
++ *Api Key : Your open project API Key, you can find this by:
+- Going to your open project app, then go to your profile in the top right corner
+- Tap on account settings then go to Access Tokens in the left hand side bar
+- Then create an access token and save it
+- Return back to MSM and enter in this Api Key in the plugin page!

 ## Usage